Kubafqt/Snake-Sandbox/README.md

 Other ideas: more snakes types, with some spells (much more OOP, better code readability and OOP patterns)

 when I will get some more time, I will spend more time on my more interesting projects than some sandbox game

-[incoming weekend will be much more productive and much more OP]